Protect Your Newborn from Cigarette Smoke

 You've likely heard about the dangers of secondhand smoke.
 But did you know that cigarette smoke is even worse for babies than it is for adults?
 Now that you've brought your newborn home, it's crucial to keep cigarette smoke away from the baby.
 You may have already quit smoking when you found out you were going to have a baby.
 If not, it's still not too late.
 If anyone else in your household smokes, now is the time for them to quit.
 If you or someone else in the household keeps smoking, at the very least, you can make changes to protect the baby.
 This goes for anyone who spends time near the baby, including grandparents, friends, and babysitters.

 Research shows that smoking around newborns can cause severe health problems.
 These include:

 If someone in your household smokes and isn't ready to quit, you can still protect your baby.
 Ban smoking inside the house.
 Any smoker (including you, if you smoke) should smoke only outside, away from windows and doors.
-Wear a jacket or sweatshirt while smoking that you take off before holding the baby.
+If you wear a jacket or sweatshirt while smoking, take it off before holding the baby.
 Never let anyone smoke around the baby.
 And never take the baby into an area where people are smoking.
 If you have visitors who smoke, you may want to explain your smoking rules before they come over, so they know what to expect.